County Wexford: Demographics

-In 2016, the county had a total population of 149,722 people.
+In 2022, the county had a total population of 163,919 people.
 Of these, 61.4% (91,969 people) lived in rural areas and 38.6% (57,753 people) lived in urban areas.
 83.8% of the population stated their religion as Roman Catholic, 7.1% other religions, and 7.5% stated they had no religion.
 Between 2006 and 2011, the population increased by 10%, slowing to 3% between 2011 and 2016.

 Urban areas and populations

 Culture

 Since 1951, an opera festival, Wexford Festival Opera, takes place every year in the Theatre Royal in Wexford town and runs for several weeks.
 In 2008, a new Opera House replaced the old one on the same site, once called the Wexford Opera House, but in 2014 being designated as Ireland's National Opera House.
 It consists of two theatres, the O'Reilly Theatre and the Jerome Hynes Theatre.

 There is a renowned singing tradition in County Wexford.
 Having an abundance of traditional songs, many of which relate to the rebellion of 1798, the county has for many years had a strong presence in the Irish traditional singing scene.
 Noted singers include All-Ireland Fleadh Champions Paddy Berry, Seamus Brogan and Niall Wall.
 Paddy Berry has also collected and published a number of songs from Wexford.

 Beaches in Curracloe, County Wexford were used to film the opening scenes of the movie Saving Private Ryan, which depicted the D-day assault on Omaha Beach.
-The Count of Monte Cristo, directed by Kevin Reynolds, was partly filmed in the village of Duncannon in 2000 — Duncannon Fort being used for one of the main scenes.
-The movie Brooklyn (film) was partially set and filmed in Enniscorthy and featured some of the locals as extras.
+The Count of Monte Cristo, directed by Kevin Reynolds, was partly filmed in the village of Duncannon in 2000 – Duncannon Fort being used for one of the main scenes.
+The movie Brooklyn was partially set and filmed in Enniscorthy and featured some of the locals as extras.
+Both The Violent Enemy and Underground were shot in and around Enniscorthy in the 1960s.